dbx834-bodhi/bodhi-beta-docs/dev_code_guide.md

 * Collections should be named as a **plural noun**, in **PascalCase**.
 * The name of the collection in the database should be the same as the name of the JavaScript symbol.
+* Fields in the collection should be camelCased (just like JavaScript variable names).